awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-route53-recordset-1.md

 `HostedZoneId`  <a name="cfn-route53-recordset-hostedzoneid"></a>
 The ID of the hosted zone that you want to create records in\.
 Specify either `HostedZoneName` or `HostedZoneId`, but not both\.
 If you have multiple hosted zones with the same domain name, you must specify the hosted zone using `HostedZoneId`\.
+Do not provide the `HostedZoneId` if it is already defined in `AWS::Route53::RecordSetGroup`\.
+The creation fails if `HostedZoneId` is defined in both\.
 *Required*: No
 *Type*: String
 *Maximum*: `32`